kktsuji/tsuji-website/content/blog/2024/diffusion-model-for-histopathology-images.en.md

 ## Visual Observation

-- Diffusion model can generate images that has features of specific cell types while ProGan’s images have unclear features.
+- Diffusion model can generate images that has features of specific cell types while ProGan’s images have unclear features, which suggests that the diffusion model has a capability to learn the specific features of each cell type.

 ## What I Learned